 The process of building links can easily consume several hours per day.
 If you are on a limited budget, let your SEO company know that you need to put a cap on how much time in invested in the link building process, so they can focus on the most high-value targets first.

 Google likes it when new content is added to your website.
 For this reason, it is most efficient to coordinate your social media work with your SEO.

-The best social media campaigns require the ongoing development of new content, for making posts to your social accounts.
+The best social media campaigns require the ongoing development of new posts to your social accounts.
 If you plan it right, (and you should) that same content can be added to your website and used as SEO fodder.
 The relationship between content development and placing high in search engines is a foundation for understanding SEO.